jverzani/JGUI.jl/README.md

 Some properties are dynamic, this one is not.
 It should be set before packing into a layout.

-The main value of widget is assigned the `value` property.
+The main value of a widget is assigned the `value` property.
 For a button this is the label:

 ```
 w = window(title="change label")